szymor/anarch/README.md

 how to port to new platform, frontend, configs in files

-All **images** in the game (textures, sprites, backgrounds, ... with just a few exceptions such as font) are stored in the same format: 32 x 32 pixels with 16 color subpalette of the main palette (4 bits per pixel).
-Each one therefore takes 16 + (32 * 32) / 2 = 528 bytes.
-This makes working with images easy and the code faster than with arbitrary size images.
-One color (red) is used for transparency.
+All **images** in the game such as textures, sprites and backgrounds (with just a few exceptions such as font) are 32 x 32 pixels in 16 colors, i.e. 4 bits per pixel.
+The 16 color palette is specific to each image and is a subpalette of the main 256 color palette.
+The palette is stored before the image data, so each image takes 16 + (32 * 32) / 2 = 528 bytes.
+This makes images relatively small, working with them is easy and the code is faster than would be for arbitrary size images.
+One color (red) is used to indicate transparency.

 font